Functional connectivity ensemble method to enhance BCI performance (FUCONE): Materials and Methods

 The Euclidean distance is obtained by considering the space of SPD matrices as a subspace of the Euclidean space of symmetric matrices.
 Although this is quite natural and easy to implement, the Euclidean geometry suffers from three major drawbacks as documented in~\cite{yger2016riemannian}.
 First of all, in this geometry, it is possible to interpolate between SPD matrices but extrapolation can lead to a non-SPD result.
 Then, it is affected by the swelling effect, as the Euclidean interpolation between two matrices can have a bigger determinant as each of them and if we consider the determinant as a measure of information, interpolation then creates some artifact.
 Finally, it is not invariant to affine transformations (such as the left and right multiplication by an invertible matrix) and for example, if we scale $X$ and $Y$ by scalar bigger than $1$, the distance between them will grow.
+In the context of EEG signal processing, such linear transformations can occur when the electrodes location change slightly over time or when the recorded signals result from different sources of activity mixed together.
+Therefore, being sensitive to affine transformation can lead to misclassifications.
 On the contrary, the AIRM distance is immune to those drawbacks but its computation is more computationally demanding.
 Hence, the LogEuclidean distance has been proposed as a trade-off between AIRM and LogEuclidean distances, retaining some interesting properties of the AIRM distance while being faster to compute~\cite{chevallier_review_2021}.
 Overall, the use of a Riemanning geometry (LogEuclidean or AIRM) leads to a simpler feature extraction step tampering with the need for spatial filtering and a less complex data processing pipeline.

 So far, the Riemannian geometry has been successfully applied for manipulating covariance matrices from EEG signals.
 The diagonal of those matrices carries information related to the electrodes power and it relates to the kind of information extracted by Common Spatial Patterns (CSP)-based methods.
 However, those matrices also contain the electrodes covariances and it is then a richer feature in terms of carried out information.
 Covariance matrices are at the heart of the interest for Riemannian geometry for BCI.
 However, connectivity information can be extracted in the form of SPD matrices and contains complementary information compared to covariance matrices.